Practicing Self-Care With a Mood Disorder

 Mood disorders, like other mental health conditions, present symptoms unique to the person in terms of severity and frequency.
 For example, while all teens with Bipolar I will experience alternating episodes of mania and depression, the severity and duration of their individual episodes and symptoms will vary from person to person.

 Because mental health treatment needs are highly individual, treatment programs to help teens understand and develop the skills to manage their symptoms must be as well.
 At Beachside, we will work with your teen and family to develop a mental health treatment plan that addresses their physical, emotional and spiritual needs.
 Let us help your teen take their first steps toward mood disorder recovery.
-Contact us at Beachside today to learn more about our California teen mental health treatment center.
+Contact us at Beachside Teen Treatment Center to learn more about how we can help your teen on this journey.